BICENTENNIAL TRIBUTE

 London 1814 - sisters Harriette, Amy and Fanny - ‘Fashionable Impures' - prepare for the masque

-HW: How I love a masquerade - a female can never enjoy the same liberty anywhere else
+HW: Oh, how I love a masquerade!
+A female can never enjoy the same liberty anywhere else

-A: Then why must we dress as boys? - pages, yet - not even gentlemen!
+A: Then why must we dress as boys? - as peasants, yet - not even gentlemen!

-HW: 'Twas the only way I could beg tickets - I made a promise to the Lord Hertford - otherwise, may - we'd be sitting home all night quizzing Heroditus, as I promised Wellington I would
+HW: 'Twas the only way I could beg tickets of Lord Hertford - and I had to swear an oath on the Bible - at risk of my maidenhood! (sisters guffaw) - otherwise we'd be sitting home all night quizzing Heroditus (sniffily) - as I promised the Duke of Wellington I would

 F: But an Austrian peasant-boy!

-HW: Would you both shush!
-Hertford had them made up by Stultz of Clifford Street, tailor to the Prince Regent and Beau Brummell
+HW: Would you both stop your whining!
+Hertford had them made up by Stultz - tailor to the Regent and Beau Brummell - look! - look, at the finesse of that lining!

 A: But an Italian peasant-boy!

-A: Ah! this one's mine - (ferrets away garment) a bright blue, rich silk jacket without sleeves, silver bell-buttons, and a black hat, with a red silk band and bow - on no coarse old libertine my kisses shall I bestow
+F(squeals): Ooh!
+This one is ravishing - a blue silk jacket with silver bell-buttons - a black hat, with a red silk band and bow? (admires herself immensely in the mirror) - Humph! - on no coarse old libertine shall I my kisses bestow

 v